 3. Ability to Understand Delegated Objectives

 Interpretation is an extension of the above skill.
 The requirements communicated by the management or technical staff are to be understood both holistically and individually.
 Sometimes, the communicated information contains a lot of gaps, which the analyst has to understand and fill up.
 In case there is any problem with understanding the objectives, one should not hesitate and ask again.
+Overall, ability to understand quickly is one of the top business analyst skills.

 4. Being able to Run Meetings with Stakeholders

 Using email to communicate effectively and professionally with a client has been a standard protocol until now.
 However, at times, it is not the most effective way.
 Therefore, discussing issues with the client face to face can work wonders and even help in solving issues pretty quickly.
+Organizing and running meetings is one of the important skills required for business analysts.

 In fact, many times executives will know better about a project or an issue due to a simple reason that people are more open in their interactions with the other party.
 However, if an audit trail is a necessity, the business analyst can always set up a meeting with the client through a written confirmation.